• Home

 A note on Video

-Every so often, someone asks whether a Functional Capacity Evaluation (FCE) can be videotaped.
-It’s an understandable question — but the answer is no, and the reasoning is important for anyone working in workers’ compensation or disability evaluations.
+Occasionally we're asked whether a Functional Capacity Evaluation can be videotaped.
+The answer is no, and the reasoning is methodological.

 Contact Us